skip to main content

 Policy 9400 – Student Behavior Intervention

-The purpose of this policy is to define the process by which the HCPSS promotes positive behavior interventions, strategies, and supports and adheres to a tiered system of proactive, positive behavior interventions in schools to ensure that in the use of exclusion as a form of student behavior intervention and physical restraint as a responsive crisis procedure is limited to necessary/critical situations as outlined in Section III.D.1 and Section III.E.1.
+The purpose of this policy is to define the process by which the HCPSS promotes, and staff implement, a tiered system of proactive, positive behavior interventions in schools to ensure that the use of exclusion as a form of student behavior response and physical restraint as a responsive crisis procedure is limited to necessary/critical situations as outlined in Section III.B.1.

 Policy Document